Sacramento River massacre: Incident

-Repercussions

 Neither Frémont nor any of his expedition members were charged or punished in any way for the killings.
 Several expedition members suggested that the massacre led local Native Americans to fear the White men and avoid raiding the settlements and ranches that American settlers had begun erecting on Indigenous land.

 Aftermath

 Frémont and his band continued up the Sacramento River, killing Native Americans on sight as they went.
 The Klamath people they encountered further north in Oregon Territory eventually retaliated and killed three members of Frémont's party on the night of 9 May 1846, leading to the Klamath Lake massacre three days later.

-On 9 May 1846 Frémont received word that war with Mexico was imminent.
+On 9 May 1846, Frémont received word that war with Mexico was imminent.
 He quickly returned from Oregon to participate, killing several more Sacramento Valley Native Americans in the journey south in the Sutter Buttes massacre.
-By August 1846 the American military had permanently occupied the sparsely populated northern half of present-day California, and by early January the entirety of the modern state was under American control.
+By August 1846, the American military had permanently occupied the sparsely populated northern half of present-day California, and by early January the entirety of the modern state was under American control.
 John C. Frémont became Military Governor of California in January 1847, but was forced to give up the position less than two months later under disputed circumstances.
-In 1850 Frémont became California's first U.S. Senator.
+In 1850, Frémont became California's first U.S. Senator.
 Frémont, who in the meantime had become wealthy from gold mining claims, wrote a bill limiting gold mining claims to white citizens of the United States.
-In 1856 Frémont was nominated as the first U.S. presidential candidate of the fledgling Republican Party, losing the race to James Buchanan.
+In 1856, Frémont was nominated as the first U.S. presidential candidate of the fledgling Republican Party, losing the race to James Buchanan.
 He later fought as a Union general during the Civil War.

 While some locals had admired the massacre, the wealthy landed settlers were beginning to depend on Native American labor in a sort of feudal system, with the Native Americans working both as free and as bonded labor.
 To some degree this saved the local Wintu from immediate annihilation, though smaller scale massacres occurred as early as the next year.
 By the 1850s, white American animosity at Native American possession of the land had built, and large-scale massacres involving hundreds of Wintu deaths recommenced, including the Kabyai Creek massacre, the Old Shasta Town massacre and the Bridge Gulch massacre.